walterfreeman/phy211/index.md

 title: Announcements
 ---

-<a href="recitation/recitation-tech-practice.pdf">Tech practice recitation materials</a><br><br><br>

 <a href="slides/lecture16.pdf">The work-energy theorem</a><br><br>

 <br>

-Please consult the syllabus addendum, linked above, for a complete description of how things will go after Spring Break.
+Please consult the <a href="syllabus-addendum.html">syllabus addendum</a>, also linked above, for a complete description of how things will go after Spring Break.

+### The Virtual Physics Clinic

+The Physics Clinic has gone virtual on Zoom.
+Here is the <a href="clinic-description.pdf">general description</a> of how it will work, and a <a href="clinic-faq">Virtual Clinic FAQ</a> with answers to some common questions.

+The part of the Virtual Clinic run by the Physics Department will run from 1-7 PM Syracuse time Monday through Thursday, and 1-5 PM Syracuse time on Friday.

+However, PHY211 will have additional help hours as well to accommodate people's schedules and time zones.
+If you would like us to meet with you at a specific time, tell us, and we'll get you help at that time!

+You can join the Virtual Clinic at <a href="https://zoom.us/j/668912935">https://zoom.us/j/668912935</a>.
+If you don't have Zoom already, you may be prompted to download a small program.

 ### Upcoming assignments: